You have signs of severe dehydration. These

 from a canned food and you have symptoms of botulism (blurred or double vision,

 trouble swallowing or breathing, and muscle weakness).

-You are not feeling better after 1
+You aren't feeling better after 1

 week of home treatment.

 If you think you have eaten contaminated food, your local

 Poison Control Center can answer questions and provide information on what to